-Reconfiguration and self-adaptation is based on modelling of concurrency and intrinsic uncertainty in behavior of CPS and its environment.
-In the next sections we describe state of the art in their modelling.
+Reconfiguration and self-adaptation are based on modelling concurrency and intrinsic uncertainty in the behaviour of CPS and its environment.
+In the next sections, we describe the state of the art in their modelling.

 3.2.1 Models of Computation